NLnetLabs/incremental-deleg/draft-homburg-deleg-incremental-deleg.md

 # Priming queries

 Some zones, such as the root zone, are targeted directly from hints files.
-Information about which authoritative name servers and with capabilities, MAY be provided in an DELEG RRset directly at the `_deleg` label under the apex of the zone.
+Information about which authoritative name servers and with capabilities, MAY be provided in a DELEG RRset directly at the `_deleg` label under the apex of the zone.
 Priming queries from a incremental deleg supporting resolver, MUST send an `_deleg.<apex> DELEG` query in parallel to the legacy `<apex> NS` query and process the content as if it was found through an incremental referral response.

 # Comparison with other delegation mechanisms